 Cayenne is a hot red chili pepper [the culinary spice, not the Nineties rock band], and is used in a wide variety of world cuisines, ranging from Creole and Cajun to Indian, Szechuan to African and Latin American.
 Cayenne is used to add bite to savory dishes, particularly egg and cheese specialties.

 This Cayenne is crushed seeds *and* pods of various types of chiles and may look similar to Red Pepper Chile Flakes, (Pizza chile pepper), but proceed carefully!
 Cayenne is much stronger!
 When used as a condiment, go sparingly.
 Hot, pungent and biting, cayenne has a 30K - 50K Scoville Unit rating.

 The uses of Cayenne pepper are staggeringly diverse.
-Cayenne powder is a key ingredient of a variety of hot sauces, brings fire to many vinegar-based barbecue sauces.
+Cayenne is a key ingredient of a variety of hot sauces, brings fire to many vinegar-based barbecue sauces.
 Buffalo wings sauce contains Cayenne pepper, as does Worcestershire sauce.